 “Robb does a great job of organizing this book and the important topics related to mobile journalism like framing for vertical video.
 Additionally, the sample videos, shot in various locations around the world, and exercises will make this text an excellent choice for media educators to use in their courses.”

 -Kim Fox, Journalism professor, The American University in Cairo, Egypt

 “An immensely smart and useful guide for the amateur and professional alike (I learned a few things, and I’ve been shooting professional narratives for almost 20 years).
 Technology is changing so rapidly these days, it’s incredible that you can accomplish so much with the device we all regularly carry around in our pocket.
 But many people still lack the basic storytelling skills to make a rich and watchable narrative.
 This book will help people organize their story, compose and shoot like a pro.”

-–Erik Olsen, Quartz, USA
+-Erik Olsen, The New York Times, USA

 “500 years ago, Gutenberg’s printing press changed the world.